-Egg whites - adding four egg white adds moisture and fluffiness to the cake for a soft tender crumb.
+Egg whites - adding four egg whites adds moisture and fluffiness to the cake for a soft, tender crumb.
 And just using the egg whites keeps the cake white instead of yellow.

 Notes about the icing ingredients

 Step 1.
-Heat the oven to 350 degrees F. and place paper liners in a cupcake pan.
+Heat the oven to 350 degrees F. Place paper liners in a cupcake pan.

 Step 2.
-In a large mixing bowl add the cake mix, melted butter, and egg whites then mix with an electric mixer or a stand mixer on low speed until blended.
+Add the dry cake mix, melted butter, and egg whites in a large mixing bowl, then mix with an electric mixer or a stand mixer on low speed until blended.

 Step 3.
 Add the coconut milk to the bowl and mix at low speed.

 Step 4.
-Once the milk is combined, turn the mixer to medium speed and mix for a minute until the batter is smooth and thick, scrape the bowl occasionally.
+Once the milk is combined, turn the mixer to medium speed and mix for a minute until the batter is smooth and thick; occasionally, scrape the sides of the bowl.

 Step 6.
-Fill the cupcake papers about ⅔ full, this should be about 3 tablespoons, or use a #20 cookie scoop for the best results.
+Fill the cupcake papers about ⅔ full; this should be about three tablespoons, or use a #20 cookie scoop for the best results.
 Bake at 350 degrees F for 20-24 minutes.